Faster FPT Algorithm for 5-Path Vertex Cover: 5-PVC with -free bipartition

-\begin{acontextrule} Let~$Q$ be a connected component in $G[V_2]$ such that $Q$ is a~subgraph of $K_4$ and a~4-cycle is a~subgraph of~$Q$, label the vertices of the 4-cycle $(v_1,v_2,v_3,v_4)$.
-We will call pairs of vertices $\{v_1,v_3\}$ and $\{v_2,v_4\}$ \textit{diagonal}, all other pairs will be called \textit{non-diagonal}.
-Edges corresponding to diagonal (non-diagonal) pairs are called diagonal (non-diagonal) edges, respectively.
-This rule is split into two subrules \ref{rule:R7.1}, \ref{rule:R7.2} based on the number of red vertices connected to~$Q$. \end{acontextrule}
+Let~$Q$ be a connected component such that a~4-cycle is a~subgraph of~$Q$, label the vertices of the 4-cycle $(v_1,v_2,v_3,v_4)$.
+We will call pairs of vertices $\{v_1,v_3\}$ and $\{v_2,v_4\}$ \emph{diagonal}, all other pairs will be called \emph{non-diagonal}.

-\begin{areductionsubrule} Assume that there are at least two red vertices connected to~$Q$.
-Then delete any vertex $v_i$ in~$Q$ and add it to the solution~$F$. \end{areductionsubrule}

-\begin{correctness} We have to delete something in~$Q$.
-From Lemmata~\ref{lemma:2}, \ref{lemma:6} and \ref{lemma:6'} we know that if there are at least two red vertices connected to~$Q$, then they must be connected either to a~single vertex or a~single edge in~$Q$ and these vertices are not connected to any component in $G[V_2]$ other than~$Q$.

-Firstly, consider the case \textit{(a)} when the red vertices are connected to a~single vertex (see \autoref{fig:rule:R7.1a}).
-Then after deleting any vertex $v_i$ in~$Q$ and adding it to the solution~$F$, there is not enough vertices remaining in $Q$ to form a $P_5$ and the rule is correct.

-Secondly, consider the case \textit{(b)} when the red vertices are connected to the vertices of a~single edge, let them be $v_1,v_2$ (see \autoref{fig:rule:R7.1b}).
-Observe that there are no diagonal edges in~$Q$, since they would allow a~$P_5$ that uses at least two red vertices, which would contradict Lemma \ref{lemma:2}.
-Also observe that the red vertices are connected to $v_1$ or $v_2$ by exactly one edge, i.e. there is not a red vertex among them connected to both $v_1$ and $v_2$, otherwise we would contradict Lemma \ref{lemma:2} again.
-Consequently, after deleting any vertex $v_i$ in~$Q$ there is not enough vertices remaining in $Q$ to form a $P_5$ and the rule is correct. \end{correctness}